 Other risk factors for high cholesterol include:

 - Age (men 45 years or older; women 55 years or older).

 - Gender (high cholesterol is more common among men than women).

-If you’re a Columbia student and concerned about lowering your cholesterol, you can contact Medical Services on the Morningside campus through Open Communicator or by calling 212-854-2284 to schedule an appointment with your medical provider.
-Students at the Medical Center can contact Student Health at 212-305-3400 for appointments.
-For a more detailed description of a well-balanced diet, check out the Get Balanced!
+If you’re a Columbia student and concerned about lowering your cholesterol, you can contact Medical Services on the Morningside campus to schedule an appointment with your health care provider.
+Students at the Medical Center can contact Student Health for appointments.
+For a more detailed description of a well-balanced diet, check out the get balanced!
 Guide for Healthier Eating.
 You can also check out CU Move, an initiative that offers the University community various opportunities to learn about and engage in physical activities that support healthy living.